 To account for this, All of our photo booth attendants have been trained to entice the guests to come closer so they fill the frame, this is especially true if you're only 2.
 I've started putting tape on the floor as a marker for the amount of guests in the session, but not everyone is the same height so results can vary.

 If you want to create an epic shot, then I encourage you to get your face all up in that lens.
 Doing so will create a cool head-shot.
 When you're game to try this, the trick to this is to lower the strobe light power by 1/8th (flash's intensity) or else your pretty face will end up overexposed (washed out).
 This is something that only our trained professional photo booth attendant will do.
 When posing, feel free to throw gang signs in there and act like you're in a Rap video.

 Top #1 mistake (by far) - You're slouching!

 Your mother has told you countless times, and the truth is standing up straight (or the lack thereof) can really make or break a great picture.

 If you recognize yourself here, don't be offended, know that you're not alone.
-Slouching happens approximately 99.9% of the time, People love to slouch, I'm sometimes even attacked with snarky comments from people who are very pro slouching when I suggest that they stand up straight.
-No need to defend your rights to slouch... it's just that the booth is configured in such a way where it assumes people are standing.
+Slouching happens approximately 99.9% of the time, People love to slouch, I'm sometimes even attacked with snarky comments from people who are very pro-slouching when I suggest that they stand up straight.
+No need to defend your rights to slouch... it's just that the booth is configured in such a way that it assumes people are standing.